-1. It's hiding where you least expect it.
+1. It's hiding where you least expect it

-Even savoury foods like pasta sauce, ready meals and flavoured chips that don't taste sweet can contain added sugars.
+Even savoury foods including pasta sauce, ready meals and flavoured chips that don't taste sweet can contain added sugars.
 And don't be fooled by 'health' foods: even products claiming to be 'all natural', 'organic' or 'gluten free' can be full of added sugars.

 Sugar is sugar, right?
-But it's called many different things on an ingredients list: cane sugar, brown sugar, glucose, brown rice syrup, or any one of the 40+ names that manufacturers use for added sugars.
+But it's called many different things on an ingredients list: cane sugar, brown sugar, glucose, brown rice syrup, or any one of the 60-plus names that manufacturers use for added sugars.

 And since added sugars can be scattered throughout the ingredients list under several different names rather than grouped together, it can be hard to tell that added sugar is one of the main ingredients.

-3. We're eating too much added sugar and we don't even know it
+4. We're eating too much of it

-Okay, so you probably already know this, but we're all still eating way too much added sugar.
+OK, so you probably already know this, but we're all still eating way too much added sugar.

-In fact, more than half of all Australians consume more added sugar than the amount recommended by the World Health Organization (WHO), with kids and teenagers eating the most: almost three-quarters of 9–18 year olds exceed the recommendations.
+In fact, more than half of all Australians consume more added sugar than the amount recommended by the World Health Organization (WHO), with kids and teenagers eating the most: almost three-quarters of 9–18 year-olds exceed the recommendations.
 Teenage boys eat a whopping 22 teaspoons of added sugar per day, with some eating as much as 38 teaspoons per day.
 That's a lot of soft drinks and junk!